GregRos/zenesis/README.md

 8. ~~`_.Function`~~ — Not implemented!
 9. ~~`_.Namespace`~~ — Not implemented!

  We can *create* an interface declarations using `F.Interface`, but this won’t add it to our file automatically.
 Remember, while Worlds are mutable, other objects aren’t.
-We need to export the interface by *yielding* it from the iterator body
+We need to export the interface using the `yield` keyword!

 ```typescript
 World.addFile("immutables", function*(_) {